Exobiology on Earth

 Questions we may ask and answer:

 - Will we be able to "bin" software code into contiguous groups of recurrent code patterns, like genomics does?
 Yes.
-These are already present, typically (though not exclusively) as compiled executable files.
+These are already present in compiled executable files.
 We can do both the "easy" way to bin groups of code (with a starting library of signatures of groups) and the "hard" way (without a starting library).

-- Statistically binned code will include executables plus material produced by interaction of executables with the operating system, hypervisor, and kernel.
+- Statistically binned code will include code patterns from executables embedded in patterns produced by hypervisor, operating system, and kernel.

-- Will we see code that is shared?
+- Will we see codes shared across executables?
 Yes, open source ensures that many executables share code.
 On a fine-enough grain, all code is binary or hexadecimal and is, in that sense, shared.
 Code sharing can be measured.

 - Is code sharing increasing or decreasing over time?
 For which code groups?